dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 The NetCDF output of the ASCII2NC tool is structured in the same way as the output of the PB2NC tool described in :numref:`pb2nc output`.

+“obs_vid” variable is replaced with “obs_gc” when the GRIB code is given instead of the variable names.
+In this case, the global variable “use_var_id” does not exist or set to false (use_var_id = "false" ;).
+Three variables (obs_var, obs_units, and obs_desc) related with variable names are not added.

 MADIS2NC tool
 _____________